naelmostafa/multi-threaded-webServer/README.md

 ## Client
 - Standalone simple client that can be used to send requests to the server.
 - Supports GET, POST methods.
 - Supports caching using shelve which is persistence dictionary.
+  - Create `cache` directory to use caching functionality.
+- Store response data in `storage` directory.
+  - Create `storage` directory to use storage functionality.

 ## How to run the project
 - Run the server: